-- An "action plan" consisting of a problem analysis, program and evaluation model, summary of strategies and intended outcomes, and a research base for the proposed strategies within 6 months of award.
-The action plan is envisioned as a product of collaboration among the grantee, supervision agency (if not the grantee), research partner (if applicable), and the SCF Resource Center.
-For more information about the required action plan, see page 14. - Written policies or procedures that demonstrate operational changes, as they relate to the project. - A sustainability plan to demonstrate the SCF strategies and collaborations will continue beyond the award period.
-The plan should use outcome data to establish the case for continuing the SCF work, identify needed resources to sustain it, and describe how those needs will be met.

-- A midterm analysis and report, based on the program and evaluation model (at 18 months). - A final analysis and report .based on the program and evaluation model.
+- An action plan consisting of a problem analysis, program and evaluation model, summary of strategies and intended outcomes, and a research basis for the proposed strategies, delivered within 6 months of the award.
+The action plan is envisioned as a product of collaboration among the grantee, supervision agency (if not the grantee), research partner, and the SCF Resource Center.
+For more information about the required action plan, see page 14 and Appendix C. - Written policies or procedures that demonstrate operational changes as they relate to the project. - A sustainability plan to demonstrate that the SCF strategies and collaborations will continue beyond the award period.
+The plan should use outcome data to establish the case for continuing the SCF work, identify needed resources to sustain it, and describe how those needs will be met. - A midterm analysis and report based on the program and evaluation model (delivered at 18 months). - A final analysis and report based on the program and evaluation model that documents the intervention and lessons learned.